creationix/howtonode.org/articles/migrate-mongodb-data-with-eastjs.markdown

 	    "contacts": {
 	      "email": "bob@example.com"
 	    }
-	  },
-	  {
-	    "name": "user",
-	    "_id": "5337f64e1ed25a0d14f77db5",
-	    "__v": 0,
-	    "contacts": {
-	      "email": "user@example.com"
 	  }
-	  },
-	  {
-	    "name": "admin",
-	    "_id": "5337f64e1ed25a0d14f77db6",
-	    "__v": 0,
-	    "contacts": {
-	      "email": "admin@example.com"
-	    }
-	  }
 	]

-as we can see all users stores in new format.
+the job is done - they all are in a new format.

-*NOTE 3: code changed and it works, migrations crated and also work so now (in a real project) you should commit your changes (`db.js`, `app.js`, `.eastrc` and `migrations` directory) to the source control system.*

-Now we can pull (via source control system) our changes and migrations to another deployment run `east migrate` and it will update databse.

-if we run `east migrate` again (on the same deployment) nothing will happen with our db, because all migrations already executed for current database.
+if we run `east migrate` again nothing will happen with our db, because all migrations already executed for current database.

 we can roll our migrations back with

 	east rollback

-it will produce
+produces

 	target migrations:
-		2_addingTestUsers
 		1_moveEmailToContacts
-	rollback `2_addingTestUsers`
-	migration successfully rolled back
 	rollback `1_moveEmailToContacts`
 	migration successfully rolled back